2019 State Legislative Session

 The State of Florida, having designated the Florida Keys as an Area of Critical State Concern (ACSC), is a partner with Monroe County in this challenge.
 The County continues to work closely on these issues with the Department of Economic Opportunity (the State’s ACSC oversight agency) and the Department of Environmental Preservation (the State’s main environmental regulatory agency).

-Monroe County and the State are facing the first joint takings judgement in the Galleon Bay case.
-With this judgement, the cost of takings is no longer theoretical.
-County and State officials have been jointly defending the litigation and operating under the long standing assumption that the State would partner equally with the in the payment of the judgement, however, that assumption has not been formalized.
+Monroe County and the State are facing the first joint takings judgment in the Galleon Bay case.
+With this judgment, the cost of takings is no longer theoretical.
+County and State officials have been jointly defending the litigation and operating under the long standing assumption that the State would partner equally with the in the payment of the judgment, however, that assumption has not been formalized.
 The judgment was entered against the State and the County, jointly and severally, which means that each is fully responsible for payment.
 To that end, the County will seek an avenue for codifying this joint responsibility, clarifying that the County and the State are separately obligated to pay half of such judgments (including interest, attorney’s fees and costs).

 Wind insurance affordability is yet another critical need for our constituents and a key component in preserving the Keys’ strong local economy that is a valuable economic engine for the State.
 At the State level, this requires working with and monitoring Citizens Property Insurance Company’s windstorm insurance to find ways to enhance affordability, with the Office of Insurance Regulation to address annual rate increases, and to oppose efforts to increase premiums, reduce coverage, and reduce eligibility.
 Affordable flood insurance is another important issue, but mainly a federal one.
 However, Monroe supports any efforts that may be made by State Legislature on behalf of the 1.8 million Floridians who are policyholders in the National Flood Insurance Program, to preserve the NFIP and affordable flood insurance.